1. RULES OF PLAY

 d) A fill-in player can only play a maximum of 3 nights for any one team before being considered an exclusive player for that team and therefore unable to fill in for any other team in that season.

 A registered player competing in a lower division may fill in for multiple teams in a higher division for a maximum of 4 matches in the main season and 2 matches in the second (shorter) season.
 After exceeding the allowable matches, the player will be considered part of the higher division and will no longer be eligible to compete in the lower division.
-Effective Season 2 2025, players ranked 3 or higher filling in for a higher grade will be ranked 1.5.
+Effective Season 2 2025, players ranked 3 or higher filling in for a higher grade will be ranked at least as a 1.5 (their ranking should be verified by a committee member prior to play).

-2.13.13(b) Teams in C grade, whom have exhausted all options for a Fill in player, may do the following:
+2.13.13(b) For scheduled rounds of matches, excluding the Finals series, C Grade Teams who have exhausted all options for a Fill in player, may do the following:

 And/or